 Business Loan TypesAll you need to know about small business funding in Canada.

 Whether your business is a fresh startup or you simply want to grow, access to capital is imperative to your success.
-There are several ways to go about getting the funds you need, and although there are more than a dozen specific types of business loans, they all typically fall under four distinct categories.
+There are several ways to go about getting the funds you need, including getting a small business loan.
+Although there are more than a dozen specific types of business loans in Canada, they all typically fall under four distinct categories.

 #1 – Lines of Credit